a-schaefers/grokEmacs/README.md

 - Keep your personal tweaks here - grokEmacs core modules won't touch this file.
 - Use it for small overrides, keybinds, or enabling extra packages.
 - For larger or experimental changes, consider using separate files under `grok.d/` and keeping them in version control. *(Note: only `grok.el` is gitignored by default - everything else in `grok.d/` is tracked if you want it to be.)*
-- After updating grokEmacs (`git pull`), always run `C-c gu` to check for differences and avoid surprises.
+- After updating grokEmacs (`git pull`), always run `grok-update-config-with-ediff` to check for differences and avoid surprises.

 ---